 June 22 updates

 6:13 p.m.
 ET: The Portland Trail Blazers have acquired forward Jerami Grant from the Detroit Pistons in exchange for a protected 2025 first-round pick and additional draft assets, sources told ESPN's Adrian Wojnarowski.
 The Blazers absorb Grant's $21 million salary using a trade exception, sources said.
 Grant, who is entering the final year of his contract, is eligible to sign a four-year, $112 million extension beginning in December.
-The Pistons, on the other hand, now have $43 million in salary cap space for free agency.
+The Pistons, on the other hand, now have $43 million in salary-cap space for free agency.

 2:58 p.m.
-ET: Milwaukee Bucks guard Pat Connaughton is exercising his $5.7 million option to return for the 2022-2023 season, sources tell ESPN's Adrian Wojnarowski.
+ET: Milwaukee Bucks guard Pat Connaughton is exercising his $5.7 million option to return for the 2022-2023 season, sources told ESPN's Adrian Wojnarowski.
 Connaughton averaged a career-high 9.9 points in 65 games for the Bucks last season.

 2:13 p.m.
-ET: Golden State Warriors general manager Bob Myers said contract extensions for Andrew Wiggins and Jordan Poole are a "big priority," adding "We'll make a big effort to keep those guys."
+ET: Golden State Warriors general manager Bob Myers said contract extensions for Andrew Wiggins and Jordan Poole are a "big priority," adding, "We'll make a big effort to keep those guys."
 However, he understands those deals might not happen right away.
 The deadline for Poole to sign an extension off his rookie deal isn't until Oct.
 31, and Wiggins has no deadline for an extension off the max deal he signed while with the Minnesota Timberwolves.

 12:08 p.m.
-ET: ESPN's Adrian Wojnarowski reports on SportsCenter that Bradley Beal is very likely to decline the option and re-sign with the Washington Wizards on a five-year deal worth a projected $248 million that would take him through age 33.
+ET: ESPN's Adrian Wojnarowski reported on SportsCenter that Bradley Beal is very likely to decline the option and re-sign with the Washington Wizards on a five-year deal worth a projected $248 million that would take him through age 33.